Fun Activities for a Screen-Free Day at Home

 With smartphones and social networks taking over our lives, we can’t imagine a day without our gadgets.
 The Internet is a useful source of learning for children but like Tushar, many of them get totally overwhelmed by gadgets.
 A study on the prevalence of Internet addiction and its association with psychopathology in Indian adolescents, published by the Indian Journal of Psychiatry found that 74.5 per cent of children were moderate internet users while 0.7 per cent were addicts.
 Those who used internet excessively had high scores on anxiety and depression.

-2. Play old-school games: We don’t see many children playing games such as snakes and ladders, Ludo, UNO, marbles, hopscotch or hide and seek anymore.
+We don’t see many children playing games such as snakes and ladders, Ludo, UNO, marbles, hopscotch or hide and seek anymore.
 Why not take out your old game set and give it to your children?
 It will keep them engaged for hours together.
-And you would get the time to complete your work.
-Or you can participate.
+Also, you can participate.
 Regardless of the age, it is always fun to win.
 Bond with your children while playing these games.

 Here’s a simple DIY project you can try: